yat8823jp/themrishvite/readme.md

 ``` define( "IS_VITE_DEVELOPMENT", true ); //develop mode on ```
 ``` define( "IS_VITE_DEVELOPMENT", false ); //develop mode off ```

+Develop mode is main.js to read SCSS file.

+### Not use develop mode

+Develop mode off is read from the main.css in dist directory.
+Not use SCSS file.

+If you want to deploy to server, so it isn't use develop mode.
+First, you use build command.
+Second, you deployment to server.

 ## build

 ``` npm run build ```